Skip to content

 Results Tab

-All solvers return the optimal active-power dispatch after solving.
+All models return the active power dispatch after solving.

 For OPF models that include network constraints, line flows and bus angles are reported.
-Among the four built-in solvers, only the AC-OPF model, which considers the full AC network, also provides bus voltage magnitudes and reactive power (Q) outputs.
+Among the four built-in models, only the AC-OPF, which considers the AC network, provides bus voltage magnitudes and reactive power (Q) outputs.
 Unit commitment schedules are available only for the UC model.

 For more information on these model differences, refer to the Formulation section.